History of the Pale Moon project

 This project started off as merely fiddling with the build process on

-build of the Firefox browser and then seeing how my own builds compared
+builds of the Firefox browser and then seeing how these builds compared

-browsers (simply "my own Firefox builds") were given to a number of
+browsers (simply "own Firefox builds") were given to a number of

 friends to use, with very positive results.